robertesler/Pd4P3/README.md

 # Pd4P3
 A java implementation of the Pd++ library, a C++ native library of Pure Data's signal objects.
-This library is designed to eventually be a library option in Processing 3.
+This library will also work in Processing 3.

 # Copyright
 This software is copyrighted by Robert Esler, 2021.